 What is a ‘mansion tax’ and how would it work?

-A new levy targeting wealth is reportedly under consideration by the chancellor
+A new levy targeting wealth could reportedly be announced by chancellor today

-With Labour’s autumn Budget just days away, the Treasury is reportedly considering ways to shake up property tax in the UK, including a controversial new levy on high-value properties.
+Rachel Reeves will deliver Labour’s autumn Budget today, revealing if the Treasury has gone ahead with proposals to shake up property tax in the UK.
+Many methods to do this were floated ahead of the event, including a controversial new levy on high-value properties.

-Chancellor Rachel Reeves may need to find at least £22bn at the upcoming fiscal event, researchers from the Institute for Fiscal Studies (IFS) recently warned, as weak growth forecasts continue to reduce room for manoeuvre.
+Chancellor Rachel Reeves may need to find at least £22bn at today’s fiscal event, researchers from the Institute for Fiscal Studies (IFS) recently warned, as weak growth forecasts have reduced her room for manoeuvre.

 Adding further to the government’s woes is the expectation that the Office for Budget Responsibility (OBR) will downgrade the UK’s performance on productivity, which could add another £20bn gap in public spending.